wntrblm/Neptune/user_guide/docs/index.md

 -   Turn the `reso` and `salt` knobs all the way counterclockwise
 -   Turn the `♆` knob to 12 o' clock
 -   Turn the small `lp` and `hp` volume knobs to about 12 o' clock
--   Using a multiple, patch the *same* oscillator signal into both `lp` and `hp` input jacks
+-   Using a multiple or stackcable, patch the *same* oscillator signal into both `lp` and `hp` input jacks
 -   Patch the output jack to your rack's output or headphones module

-Once patched, you can use the `lp` and `hp` volume knobs as your low- and high-pass shelves.
-You can use resonance as a frequency boost to *emphasize* the frequencies around the cutoff frequency without cutting out the rest.
+Once patched, you can use the `lp` and `hp` volume knobs as your low- and high-pass shelves while the `♆` knob controls the shelving frequency.
+You can use resonance as a frequency boost to *emphasize* the frequencies around the shelving frequency without cutting out the rest.

 <!-- TODO: Audio samples -->